MarkoLeskovar/BVH-Tree/README.md

 The project can be simply installed trough `pip`.
 It is recommended to install the project in a separated [virtual environment](https://docs.python.org/3/library/venv.html) via `venv` module.

-1. Clone the repository to a folder and navigat eto the folder.
+1. Clone the repository and navigate to the folder.
 ```sh
 git https://github.com/MarkoLeskovar/BVH-Tree
 cd BVH-Tree